hashicorp/terraform-provider-aws/website/docs/r/apprunner_observability_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arn` - ARN of this observability configuration version.
+* `arn` - ARN of this observability configuration.
 * `observability_configuration_revision` - The revision of this observability configuration.
 * `latest` - Whether the observability configuration has the highest `observability_configuration_revision` among all configurations that share the same `observability_configuration_name`.
 * `status` - The current state of the observability configuration.
 An INACTIVE configuration revision has been deleted and can't be used.
 It is permanently removed some time after deletion.